svale/graphql-getfragmenttypes/README.md

 *   Accepts a custom URL to the API endpoint
 *   Accepts a custom JWT token as input
-*   Accepts a custom path to putput
+*   Accepts a custom path to output
 *   Reads .env files

 ## Download & Installation